Stefanie Pesendorfer: 2019–2020 season

 Competing on the Junior Grand Prix, Pesendorfer placed eleventh at JGP France and seventeenth at JGP Russia.
 Making her debut in international senior competition, she competed at three events on the Challenger series, placing ninth at Nebelhorn Trophy, eleventh at the Nepela Memorial, and fifteenth at the Golden Spin of Zagreb.

 Placing second at junior nationals for the second consecutive season and then winning bronze in her senior national debut, Pesendorfer finished the season with a fifteenth-placed finish at the 2020 World Junior Championships.

 2020–2021 season

 Debuting at the 2020 CS Nebelhorn Trophy, an event attended only by European skaters due to pandemic-related travel restrictions, Pesendorfer placed twelfth.

+Pesendorfer was diagnosed with two herniated disks in her back; doctors gave her a 30 percent chance of being able to return to skating competitively after surgery.
+She underwent the surgery as well as months of physiotherapy, and she did not begin skating again until July.

 2021–2022 season

 Pesendorfer placed sixteenth at the 2021 CS Lombardia Trophy.
 She went on to win the bronze medal at two minor internationals and finish fifteenth at the 2021 CS Cup of Austria before winning the Austrian national title.
+Pesendorfer was struggling to train or carry out normal activities; she was diagnosed with depression and prescribed medication.

-She was nevertheless not named to the Austrian Olympic team, but made her World Championship debut, finishing thirty-second.
+Despite her national title, Pesendorfer was not named to the Austrian Olympic team.
+However, she made her World Championship debut and finished thirty-second.

 2022–2023 season

+Pesendorfer moved to a new skating club in Oberstdorf.
+She began to suffer from panic attacks and became suicidal; clubmates connected her to emergency services.
+Skate Austria reacted by hiring a psychologist and beginning athlete mental health services.

 Beginning the season on the Challenger circuit, Pesendorfer finished in eighth place at both the 2022 CS Nebelhorn Trophy and the 2022 CS Nepela Memorial, before coming tenth at the 2022 CS Ice Challenge.
 She won medals at a number of other minor internationals, and took the bronze medal at the Austrian championships.